khrj/repl.deploy/README.md

   A: It the Replit `Run` button run the daemon instead of executing the program directly, which then executes/re-executes the program on `git push`

 - **Q: Does repl.deploy need to be downloaded every time the program is run?**
-  A: No, repl.deploy only needs to downloaded once per repl
+  A: No, repl.deploy only needs to be downloaded once per repl

 - **Q: What's `https://repl-deploy.vercel.app/`?**
   A: A hosted version of [getReleaseURL](https://github.com/KhushrajRathod/getReleaseURL), which saves you the time of manually finding the latest release and linking it.